kaykymorgan/kaykymorgan/README.md

 ## About Me :wave:
 Hey there!
 My name is Kayky.
 I'm a 21-year-old and currently reside in São Paulo, Brasil.
 I'm working as a Front-end Developer.
 - 🌱 I’m currently learning NextJs and Typescript
-- 🔭 I’m currently working on a CRM dashboard with Laravel and Filament
 - 👨‍💻 I also developed a game

 ## My Skills